blinklad/plore/readme.md

 **This is not intended to be used as an everyday file management tool.**.
 Currently, it does not handle a lot of degenerate cases that could lead to the loss or corruption of files.
 Further, there are some cases that it will probably *never* handle to keep it as simple as possible.
+For example, it is unlikely that I will ever support Unicode paths, as I personally do not have any need for it.
+Given that I've explicitly recommended others -- who may speak languages other than English -- to not use this tool right now, no harm otherwise done.

 ### TODOS
 * Linux port